 Prairie Lakes has entered into an advance arrangement with Otter Tail County.
-The County issued \$10,475,000 in General Obligation Disposal System Revenue Bonds, \$19,380,000 in General Obligation Waste Disposal Revenue Bonds, and \$1,065,000 in General Obligation Waste Disposal Revenue Bonds in order to finance the acquisition/expansion and improvements of the resource recovery facility.
+The County issued \$10,475,000 in General Obligation Disposal System Revenue Bonds, \$19,380,000 in General Obligation Waste Disposal Revenue Bonds, and \$2,000,000 in General Obligation Waste Disposal Revenue Bonds, and \$2,000,000 in General Obligation Waste Disposal Revenue Bonds in order to finance the acquisition/expansion and improvements of the resource recovery facility.
 The proceeds from the sale of these bonds were recognized by Otter Tail County.
 Prairie Lakes' repayment of the advance for these bond issues to the County is essentially equal to the principal and interest on the bonds for the year.
 During 2019, Otter Tail County issued \$6,365,000 in Taxable General Obligation Disposal Revenue Refunding Bonds that will refund the \$10,475,000 General Obligation Disposal System Revenue Bonds, and resulted in Prairie Lakes increasing the principal payments owed to Otter Tail County by \$150,000, but will result in a lower total future cash outlay, as the refunding bonds were issued with a lower interest rate than the refunded bonds.
 On December 31, 2015, Otter Tail County advanced funds to Prairie Lakes to zero out a negative pooled cash balance.
-The advance balance consists of the following at December 31, 2019:
+The advance balance consists of the following at December 31, 2020: